72-S/CommandBridge/README.md

 **CommandBridge** v2.0.0 introduces new requirements and updates:

 - **Java 21 Required**: The server must run on Java 21.
-- **Minecraft Compatibility**: Fully compatible with Minecraft 1.21.x.
+- **Minecraft Compatibility**: Fully compatible with Minecraft 1.21.x and 1.20.x.
 - **Single JAR File**: Only download `CommandBridge-XXX-all.jar`.
 - **Dual Placement**: The JAR must be placed in both the target Paper server and the Velocity server to function.
 - **Plugin Compatibility**: Built for Paper servers, though it may work on other software (not tested).